osteel/dime/README.md

 You can now run `dime` from anywhere to use the application.

-If you encounter some dependency conflicts that you cannot resolve easily, consider the method below instead.
+If you get some dependency conflicts that you cannot resolve easily, consider the method below instead.

 ### PHAR (Linux / Unix / macOS)